gatech-genemark/GeneMark-EP-ProtHint-exp/README.md

 `v2.3.0`.
 To reproduce the experiments, install these versions of the programs into `bin/gmes` and `bin/ProtHint` folders.

-Version of DIAMOND and Spaln within ProtHint were `0.9.24` and `2.3.3d`, respectively.
+Versions of DIAMOND and Spaln within ProtHint were `0.9.24` and `2.3.3d`, respectively.

 * GeneMark suite is available at: http://topaz.gatech.edu/GeneMark/license_download.cgi
 * ProtHint is available at: https://github.com/gatech-genemark/ProtHint/releases